joergen7/11ad/index.rst

 **Who we are:**

 The 11th Airborne Division (11thAD) is an Arma3 milsim community.
 We are a group of kind and skilled Arma3 players.
 We want you to play with us to create a combat experience that is realistic and fun.
-We look for Arma3 players of any skill and experience level.
+We look for Arma3 players of any skill and experience.

 **What we offer:**